AsHuOvSo/TestJavaFX001/README.md

 # TestJavaFX001
-I'm working on a sidescroller game
+I'm working on a clicker game